 - Home invasion – Very good read: explains how the waves of new people joining Mastodon from Twitter felt to people who had been there for a while

-That’s another option I could use more.
+RSS feed is another option I could use more.
 RSS stands for Really Simple Syndication.
 It helps you stay up-to-date with blogs, websites and social media channels in one place.

 It’s an aggregator.
 Instead of visiting many places, you subscribe to sites to receive notifications of new posts and read them in an RSS reader, like Feedly for example.